-But since the API still hasn’t responded with the files site, clicking does nothing and they finally give up and close the site.
+But since the API still hasn’t responded with the files, clicking does nothing so the users usually give up and close the site.

 1st Idea: Add a please wait in BOLD… Nope it failed

 3rd Idea: What about progress bars?
 Yeah!!
-Progress bar, people love them but they are hard to implement with the way I was handling the downloads.
+Progress bars, people love them but they are hard to implement with the way I was handling the downloads.